-“What does it mean by being a Christian?”
-I asked him.
+“What does it mean to be a Christian?”
+I asked them.

 One of my bandmates tried to answer with bomb-carpeting definitions.

 Dissatisfied, I asked again, “No. I mean what’s the simplest definition of being a Christian?”

 He hesitated, “It means follower of Christ.”

 “So what’s wrong if we just let our audience decide whether or not we’re a Christian band?”